ReubenRamalho/PDI_Modulo_2/README.md

 ## 📌 Overview

-This project applies **2D correlation** on RGB images using predefined filter masks.
-It includes support for **Sobel edge detection**, Gaussian blur, sharpening, and more.
-The system reads an image, applies a filter, and saves the processed output.
+This project **converts** RGB images to grayscale by replicating the G band in B and R, and by replicating the Y band of the YIQ system in R, G, and B.

 ## 📂 Project Structure

 ```
 ├── main.py          # Main script to run the filtering process
-├── correlation.py   # Implements 2D correlation operations
+├── conversion.py   # Implements conversion operations
-├── filter_utils.py  # Loads filter parameters from a file
-├── image_utils.py   # Reads and writes images, provides normalization functions
+└── image_utils.py   # Reads and writes images, provides normalization functions
-└── filters/         # Sample filter files (e.g., Sobel, Gaussian, Sharpening)
 ```

 ## 🚀 How to Use